-HARVARD — Selectmen Tuesday night voted three-to-two to waive construction-related fees for which they have oversight, as requested by the nonprofit developer CHOICE.
+HARVARD — Selectmen last week voted 3-2 to waive construction-related fees for which they have oversight, as requested by the nonprofit developer CHOICE.
 CHOICE is currently building a multi-unit affordable rental apartment complex at the site of the former Elms.

 The motion to waive the fees set an “up to” cost cap yet to be determined but estimated to be $15,000 or $20,000 for building permit, plumbing and electrical wiring permits.

 The request was forwarded in a letter from the Zoning Board of Appeals, which is currently considering CHOICE applications for special permits.